 Keep going northeast on 61 and just before you reach the Canadian border (the Border Station is within sight) is Pigeon River State Park.
 An easy hike there takes you to High Falls, a 130-foot waterfall we share with Ontario.

 These suggestions should get you started—Enjoy!

 Our next-door neighbor on Bow Lake is Adventurous Christians.
 Co-founded by John Patten back in the 70s, AC now is the wilderness camp of Covenant Pines Ministries.

 All the buildings on the right side of the driveway coming off the Gunflint Trail belong to AC, until you get to the Patten Homestead.
 At that point, the AC property goes off to the right and the Okontoe property continues straight ahead.

-Though they mainly work within the Evangelical Covenant Church (ECC), they’re happy to host your group for a winter retreat.
-They do a wonderful job feeding everyone and offering many different guided outdoor activities.
+Though they mainly work within the Evangelical Covenant Church (ECC), they’re happy to host your group for a summer canoe trip.
+They also host winter retreats, and do a wonderful job feeding everyone and offering many different guided outdoor activities.
 It’s rustic (outhouses and no showers), but the Gunflint Trail in the winter is magical!

 For more information about AC and what they offer visit their website.